 For a few years I played base in the Mean Woman Blues Band, with "mean woman" Celia Hirst on vocals.
 This a song that I wrote about elections in 1990.
 Not much has changed: the faces change, but the issues today remain surprisingly similar to then....I was playing bass on this of course, but not singing.
 The gruff male voice was our harmonica player Gary Potter.
 My sister in rhythm was Larraine La Rock, guitarist Andie Keddy and Blues Harp Garry.
 Great Band to play in!

-Usually our opening number, and instrumental.
+Usually our opening number, an instrumental jam.

 Nobody but Huw

 The very last song I played at the farewell gig.
 The title "nobody but you" gradually changed and one by one the other players dropped out, rather as in Haydn's Farewell symphony..

 Neil Dixon is a great violinist.
 A video with his friend luca playing some devilshly hard Wieniawski.